mdtanker/polartoolkit/.github/CONTRIBUTING.md

 #### Automatically build the docs

-Add, commit, and push all changes to Github in a Pull Request, and `RTD` should automatically build the docs.
+Add, commit, and push all changes to GitHub in a Pull Request, and `RTD` should automatically build the docs.

 ### Code Review